buddydanger/project-stacked/README.md

 ### Format
 - Standard snake draft
-- Participants select NFL teams until they reach the configured stack size
+- Participants draft until they reach the configured stack size
-- Drafted teams remain on their stack all season
+- Drafted teams remain on that participant’s stack all season
-- No waivers or midseason acquisitions (unless trades are enabled)

 ### Strategy
-Participants build stacks based on:
+Participants aim to build stacks that:
-- NFL team strength
-- Bet variety and flexibility
-- Defensive vulnerability
+- Create strong weekly betting options
+- Can survive defensive pressure
-- Overlap potential with likely opponents
+- Keep opponents limited in game choice

-Your stack is your hand — you will play it all season.
+- Balance high-floor vs. high-variance teams

 ---

-## Betting System
+## Weekly Betting Rules

+### Weekly Hard Cap
+Each participant may stake **up to** a fixed number of units per week.

+Suggested default:
+- **1,000 units**

+This is a hard cap:
+- You may not exceed the cap
+- You may stake less than the cap (not recommended)
+- Your stakes come from your persistent bankroll

+### Minimum Bet Size
+Suggested default:
+- **100 units**

+Prevents micro-betting and preserves game clarity.

+### Maximum Bet Size
+- No maximum beyond the weekly hard cap
+- Participants choose how to allocate the cap

 ### Bet Eligibility
-Participants may only bet on NFL games involving:
+You may place bets only on NFL games involving:
-- Teams in **their own stack**, and/or
+- Teams in **your stack**, and/or
-- Teams in **their opponent’s stack**
+- Teams in **your opponent’s stack**

-This creates a shared matchup-specific ecosystem that directly reflects draft strategy.
+This keeps the game tightly tied to draft strategy.

-### Bet Card Requirements
+### Bet Types (Configurable)
-Each participant submits a **Bet Card** of **3–5 bets** per week.

-Rules:
-- All bets must involve a team from either participant’s stack
-- Allowed bet types include:
+Default allowed types:
 - Moneyline
 - Spread
-  - Team totals
+- Team Totals

-- Default wager size: **100 units per bet**
-- Parlay bets are optional and disabled by default
+Parlays are optional and disabled by default.

+### No Bet Count Requirement
+Participants are not required to place a specific number of bets.

+Examples:
+- 1 bet of 1,000 units
+- 4 bets of 250 units
+- 10 bets of 100 units
+All are legal.

-### Scoring (Stack Score)
+### Weekly Score (Stack Score)
-Weekly scoring is based on **net betting profit**: Stack Score = Total Returns – Total Stakes
+Each week’s result is determined by **net profit**:
+Stack Score = Total Returns – Total Stakes

-The higher Stack Score wins the matchup.
+Higher Stack Score wins the matchup.

+Bankroll updates accordingly.

 ---

-## Stack Defense (Defensive Mechanics)
+## Stack Defense (Live Defensive Interaction)

-Stack Defense allows direct interaction with an opponent’s strategy.
-Each participant may execute **one defensive action per week**.
+Each participant may perform **one** defensive action per week.

-Stack Defense is divided into two phases:

-- **Pre-Bet-Card Defense**: Block
-- **Post-Bet-Card Defense**: Counter, Mirror, Trap
+Defense occurs **after the sportsbook opens**, in real time, before the opponent finalizes certain bets.

+### Sportsbook Timing
+The commissioner defines: SPORTSBOOK_OPEN_TIME

+Example:
+- Tuesday at 10:00 AM local time

+Once the sportsbook opens:
+- Participants may place bets anytime
-Participants may only use **one** defensive action per week.
+- Participants may use their one defensive action anytime
+- Defensive actions **cannot** affect already-placed bets

+This creates a timing and prediction game around bet selection.

 ---

-## Pre-Bet-Card Defense
+## Defensive Moves

-### 1. Block (Ban Phase)
+### 1. Block
-Block prevents an opponent from using one specific NFL team in their stack for the week.
+Block prevents your opponent from betting **one specific NFL team** for the entire week.

 **Timing:**
-Block is declared **before Bet Cards are submitted**.

-**Effect:**
-- The blocked team cannot appear on any bet in the opponent’s Bet Card.
-- The opponent still submits a full 3–5 Bet Card using their remaining eligible teams.

-**Why this works:**
-- Zero risk of mismatched bet counts
-- Rewards stack depth
-- Forces strategic adaptation
-- Is powerful but information-light (declared before seeing their bets)
+- Can be used anytime after the sportsbook opens
+- Only valid if the opponent has NOT yet placed a bet involving that team
+- Once used, the team is removed from their available pool

+**Example:**
+Opponent hasn’t bet the Chiefs yet →
+You Block ↑ Chiefs →
+Opponent may not use Chiefs for any bet this week.

 ---

-## Post-Bet-Card Defense

-These actions occur **after** Bet Cards are submitted but **before** games begin.

-Participants may use one of the following **only if they did not use Block**:

 ### 2. Counter
-Choose one opponent bet and worsen its odds.
-Example:
-- Original odds: –110
-- Countered odds: –130

-Reduces their potential upside or increases downside.
+Counter worsens the odds on a specific bet your opponent *might* take.

+**Timing:**
+- May target any single bet option (team + line)
+- Only applies if the opponent chooses that bet later
+- If they avoid it, your Counter is wasted

+**Example:**
+Opponent is eyeing Cowboys ML (–110) →
+You Counter Cowboys ML → now (–130) if they take it.

 ---

 ### 3. Mirror
-Copy one opponent bet exactly.
-Both participants receive the same result on that wager.

-This neutralizes their strongest edge.
+Mirror copies one bet your opponent has already placed.

+**Timing:**
+- May only be used AFTER the opponent has locked in a bet
+- You add the same wager to your own Bet Card
+- They keep their bet; you simply neutralize its advantage

+**Example:**
+Opponent places Vikings –2.5 (400 units) →
+You Mirror → you also take Vikings –2.5 (400 units).

 ---

-### 4. Trap Line
-Designate one wager line as a trap before Bet Cards are submitted.
-If the opponent chooses that wager:

-- You gain **50% of their winnings**, and
-- They absorb **100% of the losses**

-Trap is a high-risk, high-reward mind game tool.
+### Defense Summary
+Participants may use **only ONE** defensive ability per week:
+- Block
+- OR Counter
+- OR Mirror

+Defense cannot alter or delete existing bets.
+Defense interacts only with **unplaced** (Block/Counter) or **just-placed** bets (Mirror).

 ---

+## Weekly Flow Summary

+1. **SPORTSBOOK OPENS** (e.g., Tuesday 10 AM)
+2. Participants begin placing bets
+3. Participants may use their one defensive action at any time
+4. Once a bet is placed, it becomes immune to being Blocked or Countered
+5. Betting window closes at commissioner-defined deadline
+6. Games play out
+7. Stack Scores calculated
+8. Bankrolls updated
+9. Matchup results posted

+---

-## Matchups & Standings
+## Standings & Season Results

-### Matchup Results
+### Matchups
+- Each week is head-to-head
-- Winner: Higher weekly Stack Score
+- Higher Stack Score wins
-- Ties: Allowed or resolved via tiebreakers
+- Losses reduce bankroll; wins grow bankroll

-### Season Standings
+### Standings Points
 - Win = 1 point
 - Tie = 0.5 points
 - Loss = 0 points

-### tiebreakers
+### Tiebreakers
 1. Total season Stack Score
-2. Head-to-head performance
+2. Head-to-head
-3. Opponent Stack Strength (optional)
+3. Strength of opposition stacks

+### Optional Secondary Leaderboard
+- **Stack Champion:** highest ending bankroll

 ---